Booming UK services sector points to jump in growth

 The British Retail Consortium, which represents larger chains, said its members experienced annual sales growth of 2.6 percent in value terms in October, slower than over the summer.

 Fortunes vary between retailers.
-Budget clothing chain Primark (ABF.L) reported a 44 percent rise in profit, while pricier Marks & Spencer (MKS.L) reported a ninth consecutive quarter of falling clothes sales.
+Budget clothing chain Primark reported a 44 percent rise in profit, while pricier Marks & Spencer reported a ninth consecutive quarter of falling clothes sales.

 Prospects for the rest of the services sector appear brighter.
 The services PMI's new orders component was at its strongest since the survey started in July 1996.